DSPN/azure-resource-manager-dse/README.md

 - Cannot provision more than 251 cluster nodes as the nodes are named 10.0.0.5, 10.0.0.6, ...
 - There is a for loop in opscenter.sh which does not scale well with large numbers of nodes.
 - Deletion of a storage account takes some time after the command is entered.
 Given that, it is currently neccessary to give new clusters a different name than previously created clusters to avoid a name collision.
+- Storage groups are limited to 40 nodes.
+Currently our cluster shares a single storage group and as, given that, limited to 40 nodes.